 Review of Procedures - The Chief Financial Officer will review missing inventory investigative reports for possible recommendation of procedural changes.
-Any such recommendations will be made to the campus directors and President.
+Any such recommendations will be made to the President.

 Financial Responsibility - EMCC is held strictly liable for repayment of the cost of any state inventory items missing or stolen.